Careers - Frequently Asked Questions

 What are the additional benefits of service?

 You will receive completely free medical and dental care including prescriptions and procedures.
-As a member of the Armed Forces, you will have access to the Thrift Savings Plan which is considered one of the best retirement investment programs in the U.S. Most musicians are excited to know that currently, the Army will pay off $65,000 of student loans for an enlistment of four years!
-The Army also offers the Post 9-11 GI Bill and Army College Fund which combined will give you up to $83,000 for continued education after you complete your enlistment.
-Additionally, the Army will pay 100% tuition for classes you take while on active duty.
+As a member of the Armed Forces, you will have access to the Thrift Savings Plan which is considered one of the best retirement investment programs in the U.S. The Army also offers the Post 9-11 GI Bill for continued education.
+Additionally, the Army offers tuition assistance for classes you take while on active duty.

 Can I take time off?